martin-martin/teachflow/README.md

 # TeachFlow – AI-Powered Essay Grading Assistant

-TeachFlow is an AI-powered grading assistant that helps educators provide structured, consistent feedback on student essays.
-The application uses OpenAI's language models to analyze student submissions and generate detailed feedback based on grammar, vocabulary, content, and structure.
+TeachFlow is an AI-powered grading assistant that helps educators provide structured, consistent feedback on student exams.
+The application analyzes student submissions with LLM support, generates feedback, and highlights suspected incorrect answers for the teacher to review.

+This helps teachers save time and focus on teaching!

 ## Features